-Louise has recently been appointed to The Law Society’s Mental Health Panel.
-She joins the firm’s Partner and head of the department Graeme Downs, Associate Solicitor Julie Brown, fellow Legal Clerk Angela Strike and Solicitor Rachael Hart on the panel.
+Louise has been appointed to The Law Society’s Mental Health Panel and joins Associate Solicitor Rachael Hart on the panel.

 In her spare time Louise is training to run a marathon and half-marathon next year to raise money for Breast Cancer Now.
 She looks forward to attending Glastonbury Festival every year and enjoys spending time with her family and friends.